New Transfer Students

 If you are a Psychology, Sociology or Criminology major, you will be required to attend a group advising session each semester to approve your course schedule before you register online.
 Please check your Le Moyne email account regularly as these notifications will be sent via email.

-Seek out the Office of Academic and Career Advising (342 Reilly Hall) if you have questions as a new transfer student.
+Seek out the Office of Academic Advising and Support (342 Reilly Hall) if you have questions as a new transfer student.
 Nancy Piscitell, our Transfer Student Liaison is here to provide you with information or refer you to someone who will be able to answer your questions.
-You can contact her via email: email@example.com, or by phone at 315-445-4624.
+You can contact her via email: firstname.lastname@example.org, or by phone at 315-445-4624.

 Research your deepest interests alongside a faculty member in your discipline.
 Consider using the resources of the Office of Career Advising and Development early and often (344 Reilly Hall).